oceanprotocol/ocean-node/docs/serviceTemplates/README.md

 root, the PNG shows up in `LoadImage`'s dropdown with no copying.

-Once every shot looks good, switch to the **Assemble reel** workflow, pick the clips in its `LoadVideo` slots, bypass the slots you don't need, and Run — it concatenates them (image + audio) into one clip inside ComfyUI, no external editor needed.
+Once every shot looks good, switch to the **Assemble reel** workflow, pick the clips in its `LoadVideo` slots, bypass the slots you don't need, and Run — it concatenates them into one clip inside ComfyUI, no external editor needed.

+**Voice.** LTX builds each clip's audio from a fresh `LTXVEmptyLatentAudio` conditioned only on the text — there is no speaker embedding, so a spoken line is a different person on every cut and no amount of prompting locks it.
+Frame chaining carries the face; nothing carries the voice.

+Assemble concatenates the clips' own audio, which keeps ambience and picture in sync, then runs the stitched track through **voice conversion** — the same thing dubbing pipelines do.
+`UnifiedVoiceChangerNode` remaps every line to one reference speaker while leaving the words, their timing and the room tone alone.
+That is why conversion beats dubbing a voiceover over the footage: the phonemes never move, so ambience survives and the lips still match.
+Upload a few seconds of clean speech as the reference voice; `refinement_passes` 1 is usually right (above ~5 it distorts) and `max_chunk_duration` bounds VRAM, rejoining chunks with timing-preserving concatenation.

+Scripting still helps and costs nothing: dialogue in one or two shots, action and ambience in the rest, means fewer conversions to get right.

+If the voice nodes load red, the pack failed to install — delete both and wire the last `AudioConcat` straight into `CreateVideo`, which is the plain stitched audio the workflow used before.
+The node's own how-to says so too.

 ## The shared bootstrap (`ltx-video-ugc-bootstrap.sh`)